georgeshafik/SpringAngularTasksApplication/README.md

 ***

-Added a proxy file so base URL in the REST endpoint can work in the development environment {
+Added a proxy file in order for base URL in the REST endpoint is able to resolve in the development environment {

     "/api": {